 Although the following profitability tips cover everything from costs to marketing to operational efficiencies, consider paying specific attention to these top four opportunities.

 The search is always on for the next advancement that will make ordering/delivering pizzas quicker and easier for the consumer.
-While smaller, independent pizzerias may lack the capital to invest in pizza-making robots or self-driving delivery vehicles, pizzeria operators should keep an eye open for new, cost-cutting technologies, whether that's an ordering app, a labor-saving piece of equipment, or an upgraded POS system.
+While smaller, independent pizzerias may lack the capital to invest in pizza-making robots or self-driving delivery vehicles, pizzeria operators should keep an eye open for new, cost-cutting technologies to help boost pizza profit margins, whether that's an ordering app, a labor-saving piece of equipment, or an upgraded POS system.

 Mobile-friendly online ordering increases average check size by 15%, boosts order frequency, improves service speed, and pleases customers.
 In fact, mobile app usage increased from 51% to 64% in 2021, highlighting the importance of quick and easy access.